GANGLE-MASK/how-to/README.md

 ## how do i make my GH layout,rentry,sp and etc so pretty?

-there is an app called tumblr! u can use pinterest tho so u js search "rentry resource,rentry divider, rentry display,rentry pixel,rentry graphics,rentry stamps,rentry decor and etc" ៸៸¯ᗜ¯៸៸ for pinterest there is some dangerous links so be careful!
+there is an app called tumblr! u can use pinterest tho, but i recommend Tumblr, so u js search "rentry resource,rentry divider, rentry display,rentry pixel,rentry graphics,rentry stamps,rentry decor and etc" ៸៸¯ᗜ¯៸៸ for pinterest there is some dangerous links so be careful! to edit it use IBISpaint

 ## how do i make my layout color into pretty?